Lil' Kleine

-Jorik Scholten ([ˈjɔrɪk ˈsxɔltə(n)]; born 15 October 1994), professionally known as Lil' Kleine ([lɪl ˈklɛinə]), is a Dutch musician and actor.
-He collaborated with fellow rapper Ronnie Flex to produce the number one single "Drank & Drugs" and the number one album WOP!.
+Jorik Scholten ([ˈjɔrɪk ˈsxɔltə(n)]; born 15 October 1994), professionally known as Lil' Kleine ([lɪl ˈklɛinə]), is a 30 year old Dutch rapper, actor and singer.
+He collaborated with fellow rapper Ronnie Flex to produce the number-one single "Drank & Drugs" and the number-one album Wop!.

 Career

 1994–2013: Early life and career beginnings

 Scholten was born on 15 October 1994 in the Nieuwmarkt district of Amsterdam, Netherlands.
 At the age of one, he was diagnosed with leukemia in his back that required surgery.
 He spent the first seven years of his life in De Wallen, moving to Amsterdam-Oost with his father after his parents divorced.

 Scholten was signed with talent agencies at an early age and made his acting debut in the 2005 film Diep.
 After befriending rapper Lange Frans, Scholten began performing with Lange Frans' band D-Men on-stage.
 In 2012, Scholten adopted the stage name "Lil' Kleine" and released his first EP: Tuig van de Richel.
 The following year, the song: Zo Verdomd Alleen, which he recorded with Danny de Munk, reached the Single Top 100.